initbiz/leafletpro-plugin/README.md

 ## TODO / Future plans
 * Marker categories to filter markers on maps
 * Custom, easy configurable marker icons for markers and categories
+* Add possibility to manage more than one marker by Cumulus clusters